Personal Independence Payment

 Once you have completed your form, enclose other supporting evidence.
 This could be letters from the hospital or your doctor, your Certificate of Visual Impairment and any reports from other professionals that might be supporting you.
 Only send copies of these documents as DWP need to keep these for their records.

-At the end of the form, question 15, you are able to explain other difficulties that you may have, that have not been highlighted in the form.
+At the end of the form, you are able to explain other difficulties that you may have, that have not been highlighted in the form.
 This space can also be used by someone who supports or cares for you to explain what support they give.
 This could be a family member, friend or carer.

 Where can you score points